 Going paperless comes with immense benefits ranging from reducing environmental footprint to significantly cutting on paper expenditure.
 The first step in going paperless is to convert your internal documents into digital formats after clearly differentiating between essential and non-essential documents.
 Establish which documents are printed on a regular basis and begin by digitising them.

 Secondly, you should digitally transform all incoming documents from institutions which may still be reliant on papers.
 Come up with ways of immediately converting any paper document your organisation receives into a digital format.
-After successfully implementing the two steps, the next steps would be to digitise your invoices to clients along with establishing strict rules for upholding the paperless system.
+After successfully implementing the two steps, the next steps would be to digitize your invoices to clients along with establishing strict rules for upholding the paperless system.
 With the development in technology, going paperless is not impossible as earlier thought by numerous organisations.

 Article Submitted By Community Writer